s-boris/WTT-Bridge/README.md

 ## Notes

  Working:
- - Forward text messages from Whatsapp to Telegram
+ - Forward text and media messages from Whatsapp to Telegram

  TODO:
- - Forward media messages from Whatsapp to Telegram
  - Reply to Whatsapp messages in Telegram
+ - Sync receipts
  - Sync group info and pictures